 If you fulfilled all of the conditions of your probation or sentence and been discharged by the court then you may apply to have your sentence set aside, so long as the conviction is not:

 If you are eligible then you should absolutely apply for a set aside.
 A set aside helps you control the appearance of your criminal record and allows you to truthfully explain that your case was dismissed.
-If you are considering a set aside for your conviction, then call the attorneys at AZ Defenders today at 480-456-6400 for a free consultation.
+If you are considering a set aside for your conviction, then call the Phoenix criminal defense attorneys at AZ Defenders today at 480-456-6400 for a free consultation.
+You can also easily contact us online.
 We will review the facts of your case with you and together find the best approach to getting a set aside granted for you.